thiru1305/decube-fe-iv-template/README.md

 2. You will have **_1-hour time frame_** to develop the product.
 This template is given to you to ease your setup, however you are **_required to use Typescript and Tailwind CSS_** throughout the development.

-3. You have the freedom to use any tools - that includes _googling_, using any LLM tools such as _ChatGPT_, however you will be assessed continuously during the usage of such tools.

-4. Other than provided dependencies, you may add other dependencies which you see fit to make this development successful.
+3. Other than provided dependencies, you may add other dependencies which you see fit to make this development successful.

-5. You can add other enhancements as you see fit as a bonus.
+4. You can add other enhancements as you see fit as a bonus.

-6. After 1-hour session ended, you need to push your changes to Github.
+5. After 1-hour session ended, you need to push your changes to Github.

 > If it's flipping hamburgers at McDonald's, be the best hamburger flipper in the world.
 Whatever it is you do you have to master your craft. -Snoop Dog-